AVSystem/developer-zone/docs/LwM2M_Client/OpenThread/OTBR_with_svetovid.md

 - Installed **nrfjprog** from [Nordic Semiconductor page](https://www.nordicsemi.com/Products/Development-tools/nrf-command-line-tools/download) (for **nRF52840 DK**)
 - Installed **nrfutil** from [Nordic Semiconductor page](https://www.nordicsemi.com/Products/Development-tools/nRF-Util) (for **nRF52840 Dongle**)
 - A user with access to the {{ coiote_long_name }}.
+- For some commands you will need sudo privileges.

 ## Flash Radio Co-Processor